Ac6Embedded/vscode-zephyr-workbench-docs/docs/installation.md

 |                      | Libsdl2-dev         |                      |
 |                      | Libmagic1           |                      |

-:::tip[Note]
+:::note

-The portable tools are installed under $USERDIR/.zinstaller or under $VSCODE_PORTABLE/data/.zinstaller if your are using VSCode in [portable mode](https://code.visualstudio.com/docs/editor/portable/).
+The portable tools are installed under `$USERDIR/.zinstaller` or under `$VSCODE_PORTABLE/data/.zinstaller` if your are using VSCode in [portable mode](https://code.visualstudio.com/docs/editor/portable/).

 Uninstalling Zephyr Workbench does not uninstall the host tools.
+You can manually delete the `.zinstaller` folder.

 :::